 Discover Other Beaches Nearby

 While for most people who stay in Frangokastello, the several beaches of the village are enough for a whole holiday, it is good to know that there are also other charming beaches nearby.
 Towards the east, the beautiful beach of Lakki is composed of small sandy coves separated by rocky piers.
 The beaches are very quiet and shaded.
 A little further are the long Rodakino Beaches, a little pebbly but usually very quiet.
-Other small but enchanting beaches towards Plakias include Korakas Beach and Souda Beach.
+Other small but enchanting beaches towards Plakias include Korakas Beach, Souda Beach and Ilingas beach.
 West of the Frangokastello village, visitors can reach the extremely remote and smaller beaches of Filaki and Amoudi.
 There are many other small beaches that can be discovered and are practically unknown to most tourists.

 Where to Stay in Frangokastello, Crete